William Penn: Early years

-Penn was educated first at Chigwell School, by private tutors whilst in Ireland, and later at Christ Church, Oxford.
-At that time, there were no state schools and nearly all educational institutions were affiliated with the Anglican Church.
-Children from poor families had to have a wealthy sponsor to get an education.
-Penn's education heavily leaned on the classical authors and "no novelties or conceited modern writers" were allowed including William Shakespeare.
-Foot racing was Penn's favorite sport, and he would often run the more than three-mile (5 km) distance from his home to the school.
-The school itself was cast in an Anglican mode – strict, humorless, and somber – and teachers had to be pillars of virtue and provide sterling examples to their charges.
-Though later opposing Anglicanism on religious grounds, Penn absorbed many Puritan behaviors, and was known later for his serious demeanor, strict behavior and lack of humor.

-After a failed mission to the Caribbean, Admiral Penn and his family were exiled to his lands in Ireland.
-It was during this period, when Penn was about fifteen, that he met Thomas Loe, a Quaker missionary, who was maligned by both Catholics and Protestants.
-Loe was admitted to the Penn household and during his discourses on the "Inner Light", young Penn recalled later that "the Lord visited me and gave me divine Impressions of Himself."
+After a failed mission to the Caribbean, Admiral Penn and his family were exiled to his lands in Ireland when Penn was about 15 years old.
+During this time, Penn met Thomas Loe, a Quaker missionary who was maligned by both Catholics and Protestants.
+Loe was admitted to the Penn household, and during his discourses on the Inward Light, young Penn recalled later that "the Lord visited me and gave me divine Impressions of Himself."

-A year later, Cromwell was dead, the royalists resurging, and the Penn family returned to England.
-The middle class aligned itself with the royalists and Admiral Penn was sent on a secret mission to bring back exiled Prince Charles.
+A year later, Cromwell was dead, the Royalists were resurging, and the Penn family returned to England.
+The middle class aligned itself with the Royalists and Admiral Penn was sent on a secret mission to bring back exiled Prince Charles.
 For his role in restoring the monarchy, Admiral Penn was knighted and gained a powerful position as Lord Commissioner of the Admiralty.